theocrithary/PowerFlex-CSI-Helm/README.md

 - use the vxflexos-config.yaml file included in this repo as reference and paste into the text field
 - edit with your environment details (e.g. endpoint IP address, username, password)

-## Create vxflexos-certs secret
-- create a new secret from yaml
-- use the vxflexos-certs.yaml file included in this repo and replace the default yaml template
-- no further changes are required

 ## Create vxflexos-config-params ConfigMap
 - create a new ConfigMap